Writing Naked

 All writers carry a fear of failure.
 Writing is one of those professions filled with the competing voices of self-doubt and critics who believe they can write just as well if not better than you.
 The same critics who expect to see blood, sweat, and angst seeping from every page.
 Perhaps the worst thing a mystery or thriller reader can say about something you’ve written is that it’s “too predictable”, or that they’ve “seen this before.”
 That’s the kind of criticism that cuts with a serrated edge.
 Risk is the thing that can keep writing fresh and unpredictable, but more importantly, allow you to write with impact.
 Taking risks is how writers become better.
 Taking on risk starts the moment you sit down to write.
 You can’t start off trying to write a book that will appeal to everyone.
 Agreeableness is boring.
 If you water down your writing to suit everyone’s tastes, you’ll never find the power of your own voice.

-If I tried shaping the book towards a particular audience or played it safe, I might have been tempted to change the voice, minimize some of the violence, or sanitize the language.
-It is a gritty story.
-Life in the New Jersey neighborhood where Still Black Remains takes place is equally gritty, violent, and harsh.
-There was no way to soften the writing without losing the legitimacy of the story.
+I don’t write for any particular audience or demographic, which might explain why it is often difficult to find the right publisher.
+If I try shaping my work towards a particular audience or play it safe, I might have been tempted to change the voice, minimize the content, or sanitize the language.
+Much of what I write and the neighborhoods where many of my stories take place are equally gritty, violent, and harsh.
+There is no way to soften the writing without losing the legitimacy of the story.

-It was a risky path to take because readers might be offended, but it was absolutely necessary to tap into the characters’ emotions and maintain the authenticity of the story.
+It is probably a risky path to take because readers might be offended, but it is absolutely necessary to tap into the characters’ emotions and maintain authenticity.

-There was no other way to write it.
+There is no other way to write, at least for me.

 As a writer you need to strip away the fears and worries that might hold back your story.
 You need to go out on a limb to write with impact.
 You need to write naked.
 Write without fear.
 If you don’t push your limits your writing won’t take off, and more importantly, it won’t matter to readers.